 However, you require IP transit and transport to work efficiently for transmitting data over long distances.

 There’s another consideration that the data cannot be completely received and sent through a single parcel, and has to be fragmented into pieces with bandwidth limits determining the amount of data that can be sent over time.

 The physical transmission medium, fiber-optics or co-axial cables, dictates the speed and bandwidth of IP transport.

 Peering is when two or more independent networks directly interconnect to exchange traffic.
-This is done without charging for the traffic or the interconnection in Canada.
+This is done without charging for the traffic or the interconnection.

 Whereas transit is when an autonomous network conforms to carry the traffic streams between another autonomous network and all the other networks.
-As no traffic can directly connect to all networks, the network offering transit services delivers some of the IP traffic indirectly using multiple transit networks in Canada.
+As no traffic can directly connect to all networks, the network offering transit services delivers some of the IP traffic indirectly using multiple transit networks.